jmayalag/prifi/README_mobile.md

 Normally, the generated AAR can be directly used in any Android apps.
 Unfortunately in our case, there is one more step to do.

-We know that PriFi uses [ONet](https://github.com/dedis/onet) as a network framework, and `ONet` has a OS check at launch.
+We know that PriFi uses [ONet](https://github.com/dedis/onet) as a network framework, and `ONet` has an OS check at launch.
 Unfortunately, `ONet.v1` (25 April 2018) currently doesn't support Android, which results a crash on Android.

-We need to modify one function from `gopkg.in/dedis/onet.v1/context.go`.
+We need to modify the checking mechanism in `gopkg.in/dedis/onet.v1/context.go`.
 ```
 // Returns the path to the file for storage/retrieval of the service-state.
 func initContextDataPath() {